 What to do if your study does not fall under WMO

-If you think your study does not fall under the WMO, you could consider to go to the ethical review committee of FHML (contact person David Townend).
+If you are not sure if your study falls under the WMO, you could also consider to go to the ethical review committee of FHML (contact person: David Shaw).
 The committee will give advice whether indeed the proposed study falls under the WMO or not.
 If so, they will redirect you to an accredited ethical review committee.
 If not, they will review it themselves.

 Please note that the exact forms that you have to complete differ per committee.
 The ethical review committee of FHML requires less information.
 However, if they redirect you to another ethical review committee, then you still have to provide that other committee with all information according to their procedures.
 So, the ethical review committee of FHML should not be seen as a simple procedure (because they are not allowed to judge research that falls under the WMO law, and they require different information anyway).